hpdata/gdutil/README.md

 ```
 It will list the IDs and sizes of the specified files in the folder.
 If `-p <parent_id>` is not present, the default parent folder is the `root` directory of your Google account.
 The optional `-l` specifies the long output format.

-In addition, you can also specify file names using the UNIX file-name patterns.
+In addition, you can also specify file names using the UNIX filename patterns.
 For example, you can use the command

 ```
 gd-ls -p <folder_id> 'data*/prefix_*.txt'
 ```
-which would look for subfofolders whose names start with `data` in the given parent folder, and then list the files that match the patter `prefix_*.txt` in the subfolders.
+which would look for subfolders whose names start with `data` in the given parent folder, and then list the files that match the pattern `prefix_*.txt` in the subfolders.

 ### Download a List of Files
 You can download a list of files using the following command: